Florentine Diamond: Century of secrecy

 The Florentine's continued existence was revealed to the public in November 2025.
-The safety deposit box was opened by Empress Zita's descendants, her grandsons Simeon von Habsburg-Lothringen, Lorenz von Habsburg-Lothringen and Karl von Habsburg-Lothringen, in the presence of journalists from the New York Times.
+The safety deposit box was opened by Empress Zita's descendants, her grandsons Simeon von Habsburg-Lothringen, Lorenz von Habsburg-Lothringen and Karl von Habsburg-Lothringen, in the presence of journalists from The New York Times.
 Also present was the jeweler Christoph Köchert of the Austrian jewelry firm A.E.
 Köchert, who attested its authenticity.
 The Habsburgs indicated that they planned to have the diamond exhibited in a Canadian museum, in recognition of the country's providing refuge to the Empress and her family in wartime.
 Quebec Culture Minister Mathieu Lacombe called it "a truly unique story that connects Quebec to the Habsburg family," stating that they were "working with the Quebec National Museum of Fine Arts to find a way for these jewels to be displayed and accessible to the public."
+In September 2026, the jewels were put on display as part of a public exhibition.

+The Austrian government is awaiting the results of a commission to determine whether the jewels, including the diamond, belong to Empress Zita's descendants as family heirlooms or to Austria.
+As of September 2026, the jewels are in a Canadian trust with Andrew Molson as its trustee.
+British historian Richard Bassett studied the provenance of the jewels at the request of the family, and is of the opinion that they belong to the Hapsburg family.

 In fiction

 The Florentine Diamond plays a role in Dan Hanel's 2015 novel In The Shadow of Diablo: Death at the Healing Waters, Amy Meyerson's 2020 novel The Imperfects, Justin B. Hodder's 2021 novel The Mists of Morne, as well as the 2022 novel Der rote Diamant (The Red Diamond) by Thomas Hürlimann.

 The 2014 French film Le Dernier Diamant, directed Éric Barbier, concerns a fictional attempt to steal the Florentine Diamond, which was at the time still considered to be missing.